 Statewide COVID-19 Data as of Today

-As of February 14, providers have reported administering a total of 5,981,552 vaccine doses statewide.
+As of February 15, providers have reported administering a total of 6,153,109 vaccine doses statewide.
 Numbers do not represent true day-to-day change as reporting may be delayed.
-The CDC reports that 8,059,425 doses have been delivered to entities within the state, and 8,517,000 vaccine doses, which includes the first and second dose, have been shipped.
+As of February 14, the CDC reports that 8,059,425 doses have been delivered to entities within the state, and 8,517,000 vaccine doses, which includes the first and second dose, have been shipped.